NicolayD/ruby-data-structures/README.md

 Contains three projects:
 	- Linked Lists - completed
 	- Searching Binary Trees - completed, Build Tree method with insert method logic taken from Hector Correa's code blogpost http://hectorcorrea.com/blog/drawing-a-binary-tree-in-ruby/13 with his permission, depth first search is only pre-order
-	- Knight's Travails  - partially complete, can create a hash table with all possible moves and a graph with all position and their adjacent moves.
-Finds the shortest number of moves, but not the path itself.
+	- Knight's Travails  - completed, can create a hash table with all possible moves and a graph with all positions and their adjacent moves.
+Finds the shortest number of moves, and the path itself.
+However, the path algorithm may have flaws.